jannazzo/usc-dsa/README.md

     - If a distance is infinity (no edge exists), the matrix will contain the character 'i' instead of a float number.
     - Diagonal entries are all 0.
 - Output will be a distance matrix formatted the same way, representing the shortest path among all pairs.

+## Credits

+Algorithm definitons are referenced from the course textbook, Introduction to the Design and Analysis of Algorithms, 3rd Edition by Anany Levitin.
+When "the pseudocode" is referenced in code comments, it refers to the algorithm definition in this textbook.